Tennis Legends: Justine Henin - The seven-time Grand Slam winning Belgian with a backhand of immense beauty

 henincollage

 Justine Henin is a 7-time Grand Slam singles champion who created a dynasty at the French Open in the 2000s.
-The elegant Belgian, bestowed with a backhand of immense beauty, was a player who countered the greater power many of her opponents displayed through outstanding technique and sublime creativity.
+The elegant Belgian, blessed with a backhand of immense beauty, was a player who countered the greater power many of her opponents displayed through outstanding technique and sublime creativity.

 Born on 1st of June 1982, Henin was born in the city of Liege to Jose Henin and Francoise Rosiere.
 Her mom, a teacher of history and French, died when Justine was just 12.
 She left behind three further children - two sons and one other daughter.
 The family lived in close proximity to Rochefort Tennis Club, where Justine took her first tennis steps.

 Her mom used to annually take Justine over the border to watch the French Open.
-Not long after her mom’s passing in 1995, Henin encountered her coach Carlos Rodriguez.
+Not long after her mom’s passing in 1995, Henin encountered her coach, Carlos Rodriguez.
 He remained the only coach of the Belgian’s career.
 Henin turned professional at the outset of 1999.
 Later in the year, her first career title materialised on home soil at the Belgian Open played on her favoured claycourt surface.

 The 2002 season was of similar level to the previous campaign.
 She went on to add title successes in Berlin (a first success in events now regarded as 1000 tournaments) and Linz.
 Henin also reached the semis at Wimbledon.

 Henin's 2003 campaign witnessed her Grand Slam breakthrough.
 At the tournament she went to as a child with her mom, Henin became French Open champion with a straight sets win over compatriot Kim Clijsters.
-It would represent the commencement of a Paris dynasty for the Belgian as this was the first of four French Open titles in five years.
+It would represent the commencement of a Paris dynasty for the Belgian, as this was the first of four French Open titles in five years.
 The US Open final, played in September, created a rematch between the two Belgians.
 Henin again prevailed, 7-5, 6-1.
 These majors were two of eight titles for Henin in a season which saw her first reach World Number One and finish atop the summit at the end of a stellar term.

 From injury to Grand Slam final return

-Henin was rocked by a broken kneecap near the start of the 2005 season.
-It delayed her return to action.
+Henin was rocked by a broken kneecap near the start of the 2005 season, which delayed her return to action.
 When she did return, Henin resumed her winning ways by securing titles on the clay at Charleston and Warsaw.
-Victory in the German Open made her clear favourite heading into Roland Garros.
-After surviving matchpoint against Svetlana Kuznetsova in round four, Henin maximised the opportunity this reprieve gave her by claiming a second French Open title with a ruthless thrashing of home favourite Mary Pierce in the final.
+Victory in the German Open made her the clear favourite heading into Roland Garros.
+After surviving match point against Svetlana Kuznetsova in round four, Henin maximised the opportunity this reprieve gave her by claiming a second French Open title with a ruthless thrashing of home favourite Mary Pierce in the final.
 It would be her last title of the year.
 Then followed a humbling first round exit at Wimbledon to Eleni Daniilidou.
 It was the first time a reigning French Open champion failed to win a match at Wimbledon.
 The rest of Henin's season was bedevilled by a hamstring injury.

 The 2006 season was one where Henin competed in all four Slam finals.
 In the first of those finals, Henin retired hurt when a set and break down against Mauresmo.
 It resulted in the first Grand Slam triumph for the Frenchwoman being marginally less impactful.
 Henin retained her French Open crown with a straight sets win over Kuznetsova.
 This was quickly followed by a first title on grass, coming at the Eastbourne International.
-Her grass court form extended into Wimbledon where she reached a second final at SW19.
+Her grass court form extended into Wimbledon, where she reached a second final at SW19.
 It was another clash with Mauresmo.
-Unlike in Melbourne, this showpiece went the distance and Mauresmo proved victorious without the caveats attached to the final Down Under.
-A US Open final defeat to Maria Sharapova meant a third defeat from the four majors finals in 2006.
-Those defeats didn't cloud the fact it was Henin's best season for three years.
+Unlike in Melbourne, this showpiece went the distance, and Mauresmo proved victorious without the caveats attached to the final Down Under.
+A US Open final defeat to Maria Sharapova meant a third defeat from the four Majors finals in 2006.
+Those defeats didn't cloud the fact that it was Henin's best season for three years.
 It culminated in securing her first WTA Finals trophy in Spain.
 She also ended the year at number one.

 The best year of Henin's career

-2007 would prove to be the zenith of Henin's career.
+The year 2007 would prove to be the zenith of Henin's career.
 A career high tally of ten titles was accumulated.
 This included two Grand Slams, a third successive French Open title and a second US Open crown.
 Her year concluded by defending the WTA Tour Finals title and ending as number one for a third time and second in a row.
-Henin's win percentage of 94% was the highest in a single campaign since Steffi Graf in 1995.
+Henin's win percentage of 94% was the highest in a single campaign since Steffi Graf's in 1995.
 She was also the first woman to accrue ten titles in a season since Martina Hingis claimed eleven trophies in 1997.

-A 32 match winning streak was curtailed when Henin lost in the quarter-finals of the 2008 Australian Open, losing to Maria Sharapova.
+A 32-match winning streak was curtailed when Henin lost in the quarter-finals of the 2008 Australian Open, losing to Maria Sharapova.
 She picked up another title at home in February at the Diamond Games.
-This would be her last tournament win before a shock announcement, in May, when Henin declared she would retire with immediate effect and wanted to be removed from.the rankings, where she was still placed at number one.
+This would be her last tournament win before a shock announcement, in May, when Henin declared she would retire with immediate effect and wanted to be removed from the rankings, where she was still placed at number one.
 She cited fatigue issues and a loss of desire as reasons behind her decision.
 Her focus now switched to her charity and tennis school.

 Inspired by watching Roger Federer, a fellow tennis artist, Henin reversed her retirement decision a couple of years later.
 Entering the Australian Open as a wildcard, Henin managed to reach the final of her first Grand Slam of her comeback.
 She went down in three sets to Serena Williams, their only major final contest.
 The rest of 2010 saw her win titles in Stuttgart on clay and the grass at Rosmalen.
 An injury suffered in a fourth round loss to Kim Clijsters at Wimbledon brought her season to a premature end.

-She made a return in 2011 but on January 26th, announced her retirement once again due to her elbow injury becoming further exacerbated.
+She made a return in 2011, but on January 26, announced her retirement once again due to her elbow injury becoming further exacerbated.
 It left the Belgian with 43 titles from 61 finals.
 Her tally of seven Grand Slam singles titles places Henin just outside the all-time top 10.
 Henin spent more than 100 weeks at World Number One.

 In addition to Olympic gold, Henin enjoyed success with her country in what was then the Fed Cup.
 Alongside Clijsters, Els Callens and Laurent Courtois, Belgium defeated Russia to win the Fed Cup for the first time and currently only instance.